-The third novel in Olivia's Kiernan's Dublin-set DCI Frankie Sheehan series.
+The third novel in Olivia's Kiernan's Dublin-set DCS Frankie Sheehan series.

 'Cracking . . .
 Taut, gripping and beautifully written' Steve Cavanagh

 'I love DCS Frankie Sheehan, and her presence really fizzes on the pages of If Looks Could Kill.
 Olivia Kiernan has done it again!'
 Clare Askew

 'A beautifully written book that drew me in from the first chapter and dragged me at pace towards a thrilling conclusion . . .
 This should be one of the books of the year' James Delargy

 DCS Frankie Sheehan is experiencing a crisis of confidence - having become wary of the instincts that have led her face-to-face with a twisted killer and brought those she loves into direct jeopardy.